Skip to main content

 Option A: sign in with your browser (recommended):

 This opens a browser-based login flow and saves credentials to ~/.momentic/auth.json.
-Both CLIs automatically use this file when MOMENTIC_API_KEY is not set.
+The CLI automatically uses this file when MOMENTIC_API_KEY is not set.
 Option B: use an API key: Create an API key in the dashboard, then export it:

 If your app renders content inside an Android WebView, enable WebView debugging so Momentic can attach: WebView.setWebContentsDebuggingEnabled(true).
 See Android app setup for details.

-Remote emulators are the fastest way to get started, no Android Studio VM required.
+Remote emulators are the fastest way to get started, no local emulator image or Android Studio required.
 Upload your APK to a channel:

 Create a test, pick the dev channel and 1.0.0 tag, and author a single natural-language step (for example, Tap the Sign in button).
 Save it (the editor writes the .test.yaml to your project), run it from the editor to verify, then run it from the CLI by name: